When you woke up this morning, I bet the first thing you thought was, “I’m so excited about yeasty bacteria!”

-There are incredible tutorials all over the internets on how to prepare water kefir: here, here, and an alternate one using eggshells to help your kefir grow here.
+There are incredible tutorials all over the internets on how to prepare water kefir: here and here, and even alternate ones using eggshells to help your kefir grow.
 But here’s my quick and dirty version – the way that’s worked best for me.

 How to Prepare Water Kefir for the First Fermentation